Prehealth Information for First-Year Students

 - Meet regularly with the director of Premedicine and Allied Health Professions, your professors, and health professionals to gain insight into your potential career.
 Begin acquiring exposure to health care in a variety of settings, contributing to campus life and making a positive difference in the greater community.

 - Every student has a unique set of strengths and weaknesses.
 As such, a student's preparation for a career in the health professions must be tailored to his/her own set of skills, values and passions.
 Consequently, each student will follow their own path to medical or other health professions school and it is this difference that will distinguish you from other students.
 The path to a medical/dental school is as much about academic preparation as it is about self-discovery and self-knowledge.

-There are many different paths to medical, dental, and veterinary school; learn more about requirements and courses.
+There are many different paths to medical, dental, nursing, and veterinary school, etc.; learn more about requirements and courses.

-3. I have an interest in the premedicine, predentistry or preveterinary programs.
-What courses should I take my first year at Davidson College?
+3. I have an interest in the premedicine, predentistry, prenursing, pre-PA, preveterinary programs, etc. What courses should I take my first year at Davidson College?